Categories

 While the spend-based approach is effective for providing an initial estimate for emissions from purchases, because it is based on general commodity emission factors, it cannot provide supplier-specific emissions estimates.
 For example, switching to a supplier with lower emissions will not be reflected in a spend-based analysis since the EEIO commodity factor would remain the same.

-For this reason, we require the user to map a minimum of 75% of their spending so that such extrapolation does not have a large impact on overrall emissions.
+For this reason, we recommend the user map a minimum of 75% of their spending so that such extrapolation does not have a large impact on overall emissions.
 However, in cases where the user does not map particularly GHG-intensive categories, it could reduce the accuracy of our emissions calculation.
-To avoid this, users can map 100% of their spending.
+To avoid this, users should map 100% of their spending.

 Sources